 At the dispositional hearing, the court shall inquire as to the identity and location of any missing parent and whether paternity is at issue.
 The court shall include findings of the efforts undertaken to locate the missing parent and to serve that parent and efforts undertaken to establish paternity when paternity is an issue.
 The order may provide for specific efforts in determining the identity and location of any missing parent and specific efforts in establishing paternity.
-The court shall also inquire about efforts made to identify and notify relatives relatives or parents with custody of a sibling of the juvenile, as potential resources for placement or support."
+The court shall also inquire about efforts made to identify and notify relatives relatives, parents, or other persons with legal custody of a sibling of the juvenile, as potential resources for placement or support."

 SECTION 2.5.
-Article 9 of Chapter 7B of the General Statutes is amended by adding the following new sections to read:
+Article 9 of Chapter 7B of the General Statutes is amended by adding a new section to read:

 "§ 7B-903.1.
-Juvenile placed in custody of a county department of social services.
+Juvenile placed in custody of a department of social services.

-- To the extent authorized by federal law, a county department of social services with custody of a juvenile is authorized to make decisions about matters not addressed in this section that are generally made by a juvenile's custodian including, but not limited to, educational decisions and consenting to the sharing of the juvenile's information.
-The county department of social services may delegate any part of this authority to the juvenile's parent, foster parent, or another individual. - When a juvenile is in the custody or placement responsibility of a county (b) department of social services, the placement provider may, in accordance with G.S.
-131D-10.2A, provide or withhold permission, without prior approval of the court or county department of social services, allowing a juvenile to participate in normal childhood activities.
-If such authorization is not in the juvenile's best interest, the court shall set forth alternative parameters for approving normal childhood activities.
+- (a) Except as prohibited by federal law, the director of a county department of social services with custody of a juvenile shall be authorized to make decisions about matters not addressed herein that are generally made by a juvenile's custodian, including, but not limited to, educational decisions and consenting to the sharing of the juvenile's information.
+The court may delegate any part of this authority to the juvenile's parent, foster parent, or another individual. - (b) When a juvenile is in the custody or placement responsibility of a county department of social services, the placement provider may, in accordance with G.S.
+131D-10.2A, provide or withhold permission, without prior approval of the court or county department of social services, to allow a juvenile to participate in normal childhood activities.
+If such authorization is not in the juvenile's best interest, the court shall set out alternative parameters for approving normal childhood activities. - (c) If a juvenile is removed from the home and placed in the custody or placement responsibility of a county department of social services, the director shall not allow unsupervised visitation with or return physical custody of the juvenile to the parent, guardian, custodian, or caretaker without a hearing at which the court finds that the juvenile will receive proper care and supervision in a safe home. - (d) When a county department of social services having custody or placement responsibility of a juvenile intends to change the juvenile's placement, the department shall give the guardian ad litem for the juvenile notice of its intention unless precluded by emergency circumstances from doing so.
+Where emergency circumstances exist, the department of social services shall notify the guardian ad litem or the attorney advocate within 72 hours of the placement change, unless local rules require notification within a shorter time period."